realhirak/twa-review/README.md

-The example app of using ReviewMyTWA.js
+The example app of using Review My TWA.js

 Install and see the review dialog in-work.